Measure development is a complex process; the high-level steps in the measure development process are:

 - Test site availability

 - Implementation: Where appropriate, ASCO seeks National Quality Forum (NQF) endorsement for our measures.
 Moreover, ASCO’s measures are used in a variety of quality improvement programs, each having unique requirements.
-Before a measure is presented for adoption into a program, applicability of the measure to that programs are carefully considered.
+Before a measure is presented for adoption into a program, applicability of the measure to that program are carefully considered.